Renting in the Netherlands? Here's What to Know About Strict Income Requirements

 - You’d need to earn €4,500–€6,000 gross per month to qualify

-- Or combine incomes (e.g., with a partner) to meet the threshold
+- Or combine incomes (e.g., with a partner) to meet the threshold.
+(See our Market Data for average rents.)

 These requirements are meant to lower financial risk, but they can also shut out students, freelancers, or expats with non-traditional income sources.